MuhammadShoaib1930/Project-Java-DSA-and-Project/README.md

 # Project-Java-DSA-and-Project
-There we work in DSA and project.
+There we work in DSA and projects.